jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 <div align="center"><font size= "3">Agile project management (right-click and open in new tab for large version)</font></div>
 <br/>

 Besides the process of continuous delivery, I consider the **effective management of tasks** as crucial.
-One of the best methods in my experience is to use a simple Kanban board which structures tasks in the categories backlog, in progress and done.
+One of the best methods in my experience is to use a simple **Kanban board** which structures tasks in the categories *backlog*, *in progress* and *done*.
 Such a board can quickly visualize the flow of work and progress in the current sprint.
 The backlog is the place to collect and prioritize requirements, ideas and other customer inputs.

 The guiding principles noted in the illustration are derived (and summarized) from the agile manifesto. [^1] Clearly, customer satisfaction about project deliveries is the ultimate goal and should never get out of focus.
 Therefore, frequent customer feedback is important.
 Further, I want to emphasize simplicity, which is the core principle for designing a robust operational business intelligence solution.